The Last: Naruto the Movie: Production

+The romantic scenes between Naruto and Hinata appealed to both the original manga author Masashi Kishimoto and animator Chengxi Huang due to the development of their relationship.

 The film was directed by Tsuneo Kobayashi.
 Masashi Kishimoto provided the story concept, character designs and complete editorial supervision.
 Since the story takes place two years after Part II and several years before the epilogue, the characters were redesigned with clothing suitable for missions and more-mature facial features.
 The film contains homages to Jun'ichirō Tanizaki's In Praise of Shadows, Vincent van Gogh's The Starry Night, Alfred Hitchcock’s Vertigo (1958), and Nobuhiko Obayashi's Lonely Heart (1985).
 A new character, Toneri (voiced by Jun Fukuyama), appeared in the film.
 Screenwriter Maruo Kyozuka said that he wanted to depict a love triangle between Naruto, Hinata and Toneri in the film.
 Although Naruto is initially clueless about Hinata's feelings for him, during the film he begins to acknowledge and respond to them.
 Hinata's character was also developed in the film, with Kyozuka saying that she had to put aside her feelings for Naruto to accept Toneri's proposal so she could find Hanabi.
 During this scene, Kyozuka wanted to depict Naruto at his lowest after his rejection by Hinata.
 He then returned Naruto to his brave self, with the character resolving to continue his mission regardless of the cost.
 Toneri was developed as a despicable villain.